grassroot-software/grassroot_curriculum/foundations/introduction/how_this_course_will_work.md

 The last lesson of this course will give you an opportunity to choose between a Full Stack JavaScript and Full Stack Rails path, both of which are designed to take the foundation built in this course and build it into an applied understanding of the material.
 Each path will focus on taking these raw building blocks and honing them into a highly functional skillset.

-The Odin Project is maintained by professionals.
+The Grassroot Project is maintained by professionals.
 We have chosen some of the best resources available and curated a guide on how to go through them.
 If there are no good resources, we write our own.
 With that said, know that **everything** in the curriculum is intentionally included and vital for you to become a successful programmer.

 As you move forward in the curriculum, each portion is built on everything that came before it, so skipping things will create pockets of non-understanding in your knowledge that start to affect your ability to solve problems and understand the task at hand.